-Eleven springs for seven different waters that flow from the Thermal Park, wellness treatments and thermal paths for all ages and a thirteen-hectare park where you can stroll surrounded by greenery.
+Eleven springs for seven different types of water that flow from the Thermal Park, wellness treatments and thermal paths for all ages and a centuries-old park of thirteen hectares where you can stroll surrounded by greenery.

-Not far away (continuing towards Forlimpopoli, then taking Via Cellaimo), the itinerary finally ends in Bertinoro, a spectacular medieval hilltop village with a breathtaking view over the Romagna landscape, that's why it is called “Balcony of Romagna”.
+Heading down Via Cellaimo, continuing towards Forlimpopoli, the itinerary ends in Bertinoro, a spectacular medieval hilltop village with a breathtaking view over the Romagna landscape, all the way to the sea, that's why it is called the “Balcony of Romagna”.

-Going up from via del Soccorso and passing through the Porta del Soccorso you arrive at the majestic fortress (Rocca), built in the 10th century and considered one of the most feared defensive works of the time.
+Going up from via del Soccorso we arrive at the majestic fortress (Rocca), built in the 10th century and considered one of the most feared defensive works of the time.

-Currently the fortress houses the University Residential Center and the Interreligious Museum, with its rooms dedicated to the history of the three monotheistic religions: Christianity, Judaism and Islam.
+Currently the fortress houses the University Residential Center and the Interreligious Museum, whose rooms are dedicated to the history of the three monotheistic religions: Christianity, Judaism and Islam.

 The real heart of Bertinoro, however, is the square Piazza della Libertà, overlooked by the Cathedral, Palazzo Ordelaffi, the current offices of the Municipality of Bertinoro, and the Clock Tower.

-In addition to its scenic and architectural beauties, the village is renowned for its wine production, so much so that it has been called the "city of wine".
-You absolutely have to stop in one of the many bistros or cellars you can find there, to taste a glass of excellent wine followed by a dish of our typical local cuisine.
+In addition to its scenic and architectural beauty, the village is renowned for its wine production, so much so that it has been called the "city of wine".
+A stop in one of the many bistros or cellars, to taste a glass of excellent wine followed by a dish of our typical local cuisine, is recommended.